BarryClarke/pands-problem-set/README.md

 Solution7.py: A program that prints out the approximate square root of a floating point number

-Solution8.py: a program that prints out today's date and time in a specifc format
+Solution8.py: A program that prints out today's date and time in a specifc format

+Solution9.py: A program that reads in a User specified text file and outputs every second line of the file

+Solution10.py: Program that displays a plot of the functions x, x*x and 2*x

 ## References
 Lectures and notes from Programming and Scripting Module